 Good & bad signatures

-So, in this article we will talk only about the covers i.e. signatures.
-There are many kinds — good and bad.
-I can’t discuss them all.
+In this article, we will talk only about the covers i.e. signatures.
+There are many kinds — both good and bad.
+Unfortunately, I can’t discuss them all.
 Here, I will tell you about five kinds of signatures you must avoid.
-I will also tell you why and how to change your signature.
 If you find yours similar to any of them, change it immediately.

-But before that, a few more words on signature analysis.
+Before that, a few more words on signature analysis.
 Many of us chose our signatures when we were around 15 years of age.
-We liked a combination of strokes and decided that this is how our signatures should be; this is how we should appear to the world.
-All that is fine.
-No problem here.
+We liked a combination of strokes and decided that this is how our signatures should look like; this is how we should appear to the world.
 But would you disagree that as a teenager, our needs and responsibilities were different from what we have as an adult?
 We had fewer responsibilities and a certain attitude towards life and the world around us.
-As a grown-up person, we now have many more responsibilities and at times we need a great deal of attitude adjustment to survive.
+As a grown-up person, one now has many more responsibilities and at times one needs a great deal of attitude adjustment to survive.

 Why you should change your signature

 Let me explain: as a 15-year-old, many of my needs were being fulfilled by my parents.
-Whatever I needed, I was given.
+I got whatever I needed.
 If I did not get something I wanted, I threw tantrums.
 Never felt any need for attitude adjustment.
 I did not even know what attitude adjustment meant.
 Understandably, with an approach like that, it would be difficult to survive because people around me do not love me as my parents do.
 They will not be as forgiving as my parents are.
 They have no reason to put up with my tantrums.
 Hence, if I choose to keep that attitude, I might lose friends.

 Similarly, if one is used to getting things too easily and effortlessly, one will lack patience in real life and may become a quitter.
 These are just a few examples.
 There are many more.
 (Read more on handwriting analysis traits)